 You have a better chance of receiving fair compensation for the motorcycle accident if you seek representation immediately.
 After you’ve received medical attention for any injuries, contact a personal injury attorney and they can help you take the next steps.

-If you or someone you love has been involved in a motorcycle accident, Hinkle Law Offices can provide you with the expert representation you deserve.
+If you or someone you love has been involved in a motorcycle accident, Hinkle Law Offices, LLC. can provide you with the expert representation you deserve.
 We will fight for your legal rights to ensure that you get the best possible assistance.
 Contact us today to get started.